-- b.
-Direct payment.
-In addition to providing that the Medicaid agency makes payments directly to providers of waiver services, payments for waiver services are made utilizing one or more of the following arrangements (select at least one): - └ The Medicaid agency makes payments directly and does not use a fiscal agent (comprehensive or limited) or a managed care entity or entities. - Ithe Medicaid agency pays providers through the same fiscal agent used for the rest of the Medicaid program. - □ The Medicaid agency pays providers of some or all waiver services through the use of a limited fiscal agent.

-Specify the limited fiscal agent, the waiver services for which the limited fiscal agent makes payment, the functions that the limited fiscal agent performs in paying waiver claims, and the methods by which the Medicaid agency oversees the operations of the limited fiscal agent:

-Providers are paid by a managed care entity or entities for services that are included in the state's contract with the entity.

-Specify how providers are paid for the services (if any) not included in the state's contract with managed care entities.

-c.
-Supplemental or Enhanced Payments.
-Section 1902(a)(30) requires that payments for services be consistent with efficiency, economy, and quality of care.
-Section 1903(a)(1) provides for Federal financial participation to states for expenditures for services under an approved state plan/waiver.
-Specify whether supplemental or enhanced payments are made.
-Select one:

-• No. The state does not make supplemental or enhanced payments for waiver services.
+pend pend ix I: Financial Accountability I-3: Payment (2 of 7) rect payment.
+In addition to providing that the Medicaid agency makes payments directly to providers of waiver vices, payments for waiver services are made utilizing one or more of the following arrangements (select at least or The Medicaid agency makes payments directly and does not use a fiscal agent (comprehensive or limited) or a managed care entity or entities.
+The Medicaid agency pays providers through the same fiscal agent used for the rest of the Medicaid program.
+The Medicaid agency pays providers of some or all waiver services through the use of a limited fiscal agent.
+Specify the limited fiscal agent, the waiver services for which the limited fiscal agent makes payment, the function that the limited fiscal agent performs in paying waiver claims, and the methods by which the Medicaid agency oversees the operations of the limited fiscal agent: Providers are paid by a managed care entity or entities for services that are included in the state's contract with entity.
+Specify how providers are paid for the services (if any) not included in the state's contract with managed care entities. nend ix I: Financial Accountability I-3: Payment (3 of 7) effi exp pplemental or Enhanced Payments.
+Section 1902(a)(30) requires that payments for services be consistent with iciency, economy, and quality of care.
+Section 1903(a)(1) provides for Federal financial participation to states for benditures for services under an approved state plan/waiver.
+Specify whether supplemental or enhanced payments and de.
+Select one: No. The state does not make supplemental or enhanced payments for waiver services.
+Yes.

-^O Yes.
 The state makes supplemental or enhanced payments for waiver services.

-Describe: (a) the nature of the supplemental or enhanced payments that are made and the waiver services for which these payments are made; (b) the types of providers to which such payments are made; (c) the source of the non-Federal share of the supplemental or enhanced payment; and, (d) whether providers eligible to receive the supplemental or enhanced payment retain 100% of the total computable expenditure claimed by the state to CMS.
-Upon request, the state will furnish CMS with detailed information about the total amount of supplemental or enhanced payments to each provider type in the waiver.
+Describe: (a) the nature of the supplemental or enhanced payments that are made and the waiver services for whethese payments are made; (b) the types of providers to which such payments are made; (c) the source of the non-Federal share of the supplemental or enhanced payment; and, (d) whether providers eligible to receive the supplemental or enhanced payment retain 100% of the total computable expenditure claimed by the state to CMS Upon request, the state will furnish CMS with detailed information about the total amount of supplemental or enhanced payments to each provider type in the waiver.

 - d.
 Payments to state or Local Government Providers.
-Specify whether state or local government providers receive payment for the provision of waiver services. - O No. State or local government providers do not receive payment for waiver services.
-Do not complete Item I-3-e. - Yes.
+Specify whether state or local government providers receive payment for the provision of waiver services. - No. State or local government providers do not receive payment for waiver services.
+Do not complete Item I-3-e.
+Yes.
 State or local government providers receive payment for waiver services.
-Complete Item 1-3-e.
+Complete Item I-3-e.